unstoppalezzz/GLJS/README.md

 # GLJS

-GLJS (GameLab JavaScript) — a lightweight JavaScript game engine that runs your Code.org GameLab games in any browser.
+GLJS (GameLab JavaScript) — a lightweight JavaScript game engine that runs your Code.org GameLab games in any modern browser.